Carlisle Stargazing & Astronomy Report

 What can you observe from Carlisle?

-Primary targets from Carlisle include Moon, planets, bright double stars, bright open clusters, narrowband imaging with careful processing.
-Targets such as visual deep-sky observing, broadband galaxies, reflection nebulae are not realistic from this sky.
+Primary targets from Carlisle include Moon, planets, double stars, bright open clusters, narrowband imaging.
+Targets such as broadband galaxies, reflection nebulae, visual faint nebulae are not realistic from this sky.

 Where are darker skies near Carlisle?

-The closest meaningfully darker mapped site is Kelsick, about 18 km west south west of Carlisle, reaching Bortle 3.
+The closest meaningfully darker mapped site is Blencogo, about 20 km west south west of Carlisle, reaching Bortle 3.

 When is the sky darkest in Carlisle?